Rubén Muñoz--Bertrand

 Curriculum vitae

-I'm working in arithmetic geometry.
-More precisely, I study overconvergent de Rham–Witt cohomology and its coefficients.
+I'm working both in arithmetic geometry and computer algebra.
+More precisely, I study Witt vectors, overconvergent de Rham–Witt cohomology and its coefficients, and their applications to number theory.
 I've also become interested in algorithmic applications of these theories.

 I have defended my PhD thesis in 2020.